 As an eco-conscious consumer, I’m constantly trying to come up with ways to go green.
-I do this because we Americans are quite the consumers — while Americans make up only 5 percent of the world’s population, we use roughly one-tenth of its coal and one-fifth of its oil, and consume 17 percent of its total energy, according to the U.S. Energy Information Administration (EIA).
+I do this because we Americans are quite the consumers — while Americans make up only 5 percent of the world’s population, we use roughly 11 percent of its coal and 32 percent of its natural gas and consume 17 percent of its total energy, according to the U.S. Energy Information Administration (EIA).
 As a nation, we certainly consume more than our fair share, so I want my own carbon footprint to be as small as possible.

 But as I found out, buying vegan shoes and organic produce can add up quickly.
 So how can I reconcile being eco-conscious with being a cheapster?
 Thankfully, there are a few ways to go green on a budget.

 The fashion industry accounts for a whopping 10 percent of global carbon emissions and 20 percent of global wastewater each year, according to the United Nations Economic Commission for Europe (UNECE).
 Over the years, I’ve shopped at thrift stores and scoured Craigslist for finds of furniture, cookware, and clothes.

 Make a Real Fashion Statement — Shop Discounted Clothes >>

 I would say that about half of my wardrobe and home furnishings are secondhand.

 If you don’t want to spend any money whatsoever, consider hosting a clothing swap with your friends.
 Alternatively, if you have a pal with similar fashion sense who’s the same size as you, you can shop in his or her closet.